-I graduated from James Cook University in 2000 with a Bachelor of Arts (First Class Honours).
-After a year travelling and working in Europe, I began a PhD in the School of English, Media Studies and Art History at the University of Queensland.
-My thesis, arising from my interests in gender studies, visual theory, and contemporary literature, was entitled “In/visibility: Women Looking at Men’s Bodies In and Through Contemporary Australian Women’s Fiction”.
-After another year travelling, this time in Asia and Europe, I took up an Australian Postdoctoral Fellowship in the Department of English at the University of Sydney.
-Part of a large ARC Discovery Grant, with Professors Leigh Dale, Robert Dixon and Gillian Whitlock, my project based a new history of the Australian novel on quantitative analysis of the AustLit database.
-In mid-2009 I took up a lectureship in English at the University of Tasmania before moving, in 2011, to the Centre for Digital Humanities Research (then the Digital Humanities Hub) at the Australian National University.
-I was Head of the centre from 2011 to 2013, when I took leave to have my daughter, Elsa.
-My son, Felix, was born in 2016, the year I moved to a continuing position in the School of Literature, Languages, and Linguistics in 2017.
-In 2013 I was awarded an ARC Discovery Project to explore fiction in mass-digitised historical Australian newspapers, and in 2017 I received an ARC Future Fellowship to use online reception data to explore contemporary constructions of, and communities of readers for, Australian literature.
+I graduated from James Cook University in 2000 with a Bachelor of Arts with Honours (First Class).
+After a year travelling and working in Europe, I undertook a PhD in the School of English, Media Studies and Art History at the University of Queensland.
+I completed my dissertation in 2005, and in 2006 spent another year travelling, this time mainly in Asia.
+In 2007 I took up an Australian Research Council (ARC) funded Postdoctoral Fellowship in the Department of English at the University of Sydney, before moving to Hobart in mid-2009, to begin a lectureship in English at the University of Tasmania.
+In 2011, I moved again to the Centre for Digital Humanities Research (then the Digital Humanities Hub) at the Australian National University.
+I was Head of Centre from 2011 to 2013, when I took leave to have my daughter, Elsa.
+My son, Felix, was born in 2016, the year I moved to a continuing position in the School of Literature, Languages, and Linguistics.

 Researcher Page for the Australian National University